 - Rinse and drain the canned black beans and add to the bowl of a food processor or blender.400 g canned black beans

 - Add the peanut butter, honey, egg, cocoa powder and bicarbonate of soda.
 Blend until thoroughly mixed and smooth in texture.
-If necessary, scrape the food processor down and re-blend.3 tablespoon cocoa powder, 2 tablespoon peanut butter, 3 tablespoon honey, 1 egg, ¼ teaspoon bicarbonate of soda
+If necessary, scrape the food processor down and re-blend.3 tbsp cocoa powder, 2 tbsp peanut butter, 3 tbsp honey, 1 egg, ¼ tsp bicarbonate of soda

 - Chop the chocolate into pieces approximately the size of chocolate chips.
 Add three-quarters of the chopped chocolate to the cookie batter and stir into the mixture by hand.80 g dark chocolate